-Central Government provided the majority of funding.
-It supported general expenditure through the Revenue Support Grant (RSG) and the contribution from the National Non-Domestic Rate (NNDR) Pool.
-Other Government grants were received to support specific service areas, including the largest grant - Housing Benefits - at £19.91 million.
+Central Government provided majority of the funding. lt supported general expenditure through the Revenue Support Grant (RSG) and the contribution from the National Non-Domestic Rate (NNDR) Pool.
+Other Government grants were received to specific support service areas, including the largest grant - Housing Benefits at £20.12 million.